10darts/documentation/reference/android/client/inotifications.rst

 .. java:method:: public RemoteViews getCustomNotificationSmallView(Notification notification, Context context)
    :outertype: INotifications

-   if you need to load some data could be done later, return immediately, override if you want to provide your custom notification view when collapsed
+   If you need to load some data could be done later, return immediately, override if you want to provide your custom notification view when collapsed.

    :param notification:
    :param context: